 Your local SENDIASS can help you understand what the White Paper means for your child’s specific situation and support you with EHCP applications and reviews.

 Special Needs Jungle publishes detailed policy analysis aimed at parents and will be covering the consultation and legislation as it develops.
+In the meantime, if your child needs a plan now, our guide on how to request an EHC needs assessment walks through the current process.

 The system is changing, but not yet